kotevskim/simple-data-view/README.md

 # Simple Data View

-A lightweight Node.js tool that serves SQL queries as server-rendered HTML pages with filterable tables.
-Drop `.sql` files in a folder, point it at a PostgreSQL database, and get instant web views of your data.
+A lightweight Node.js tool that reads SQL files from a folder, executes them against a PostgreSQL database, and serves the results as server-rendered HTML pages with filterable tables.
+Queries can be managed through a built-in admin interface.

 ## Quick Start